QuSpin/QuSpin/sphinx/source/parallelization.rst

 Another useful python package for changing the number of cores MKL is using at runtime is `mkl-service <https://docs.anaconda.com/mkl-service/>`_.
 For more information about MKL-accelerated versions of NumPy, check out this `website <https://docs.anaconda.com/mkl-optimizations/>`_.

 There is the possibility for an extra speedup for people who use Anaconda installs with a `numpy` build that uses the Intel MKL library.
 If they have an **AMD CPU**, MKL will not enable any SIMD instructions for it leading to about 1/4 the speed the chip is capable of for linear algebra.
-However, an environment variable can be set to force SIMD instructions to be used anyway (**Intel CPU** users don’t have to worry about this, nor does anyone who is using a `numpy` built on top of `OpenBLAS` or `BLIS`.
+However, an environment variable can be set to force SIMD instructions to be used anyway (**Intel CPU** users don’t have to worry about this, nor does anyone who is using a `numpy` built on top of `OpenBLAS` or `BLIS`).
-).

 ::